-The 627th Hospital Center prepares for expeditionary deployment in order to provide Medical Mission Command and Army Health System (AHS) capabilities (Role III, preventive medicine, optometry, medical logistics, forward surgical and veterinary) in support of multidomain and large-scale combat operations.
+The 627th Hospital Center prepares for expeditionary deployment in order to provide Medical Mission Command and Army Health System (AHS) capabilities (Role 3, preventive medicine, optometry, medical logistics, forward surgical and veterinary) in support of multidomain and large-scale combat operations.

-The 627th HC is a cohesive, disciplined, and ready team of teams capable of thriving in a complex environment while simultaneously providing world class expeditionary Medical Mission Command and Army health system (Role III, PM, OPTO, MEDLOG, FST, VET) to the best war fighters in the world.
+The 627th HC is a cohesive, disciplined, and ready team of teams capable of thriving in a complex environment while simultaneously providing world class expeditionary Medical Mission Command and Army health system (Role 3, PM, OPTO, MEDLOG, FST, VET) to the best war fighters in the world.
 The unit is resourced, trained, and sustains T-level proficiency to create ready and resilient Army health systems capabilities for world wide deployment.